-Long known as a convenient alternative to Northern California’s traffic-clogged roads, the 170 mile Capitol Corridor train route between Auburn/Sacramento and San Jose is also a great way for adventure junkies or those seeking a relaxing weekend getaway to hit the hills or the coast.
+Popular with business travelers as a convenient and stress-free alternative to Northern California’s traffic-clogged freeways, the 170-mile Capitol Corridor train route between Auburn/Sacramento and San Jose is also a great way for adventure seekers or those looking for a relaxing weekend getaway to hit the hills or the coast sans car.

 Instead of creeping along in weekend traffic, you’ll be able to relax in a comfortable seat and read a book, chat with your companions, or simply enjoy the beautiful passing landscape.
 You can even bring your bike on board the Capitol Corridor for more thrills upon arrival.

-Check out these four fabulous northern California destinations—Lake Tahoe, Monterey, Santa Cruz, and San Luis Obispo—all easily accessed with connections from the Capitol Corridor train/bus service.
+Check out these four fabulous northern California destinations—Lake Tahoe, Monterey, Santa Cruz, and San Luis Obispo—all accessible by Capitol Corridor’s train and connecting bus service.

 Straddling the California-Nevada state line, Lake Tahoe is an adventure lover’s paradise.
 Capitol Corridor serves Truckee in North Lake Tahoe, as well as South Lake Tahoe.
 Tahoe Truckee Area Regional Transit offers additional north shore transportation, while the Tahoe Transportation District covers the south shore, so you can easily get around once you are there.